thbishop/knife-solo_data_bag/README.md

 If you are looking for a full featured chef solo management solution, you may want to check out [knife solo](https://github.com/matschaffer/knife-solo).

+## Alternatives

+### `knife data bag`

+The standard `chef` gem includes the knife command and [commands to manipulate data bags][knife-data-bag-docs].

+`knife-solo_data_bag` has the following advantages over the `knife data bag`
+command:

+* allows recovery from errors when creating/editing JSON files,
+* allows import and export of the the contents in JSON format.

+[knife-data-bag-docs]: https://docs.chef.io/knife_data_bag.html "Knife data bag docs"

 ## Deprecation Notices

 * Versions >= 2 only support Ruby versions 2.2 and above.